 First or Second night (see above): B&Bs in Acton Burnell, Eaton Mascott – Atcham – Mytton and Mermaid Hotel.

 Terrain: footpaths, fields and roads, some uphill.
-Read this article for How to Walk on Roads.
+Click for guidance by Ramblers and UK Government on how to walk on roads.

 This route was created by BPT’s Guy Hayward.